-Katherine wrote and managed the dog blog phetched for a couple of years before joining the Dog Milk team.
+Katherine wrote her own dog blog for a couple of years before joining the Dog Milk team.
 She lives with her husband and two dogs in the mountains of North Carolina, a locale that provides enough camping, hiking, shopping, good food, and craft beer to keep her more than happy.
 If she ever won the lottery, she’d most definitely spend it all on live music and airfare to New York City.
 She works in the legal field, which unfortunately has nothing to do with dogs, fashion, art, or music, but it does pay the bills, so it’s good enough for now.

 Lulu (aka Bubba) is an all-white female American Bulldog with a cute black dot on her butt.
 She is not a pitbull, but she does not mind being mistaken for one!
 She is a little over 75lbs and very muscular, but wouldn’t hurt a fly.
 She enjoys snow, water, belly rubs, and food.
 Lots of food.
 She can be quite lazy, with bursts of crazy energy followed by long naps.
 She’s a couch potato.

 Wrigley is a miniature schnauzer with a heart of gold!
 When he’s not snuggling with his people, napping in the sun, or chewing on a juicy bone, he enjoys car rides, romps in open fields, and pondering the meaning of life.
 Oh, and charming everyone he meets (it’s the beard).